Chittaranjan: Transport

-Chittaranjan is a railway town on the border of Jharkhand and West Bengal.
+Chittaranjan is a vast railways township on the border of Jharkhand and West Bengal.
 The Chittaranjan railway station is located in Mihijam, Jharkhand.
 Chittaranjan railway station is in Howrah-Patna-Mughalsarai main line at a distance of 237 km from Howrah The nearest important railway junction is Asansol situated 25 km away.
 Most of the Patna, Barauni bound express trains coming from Howrah, Sealdah, Ranchi, Kharagpur, Tatanagar, and Dhanbad stop here.
 The GT road or NH-2 passes 20 km south to Chittaranjan.
 By road, it is connected to Dhanbad (65 km) and Dumka (100 km).
 Road transports of both Bengal and Jharkhand can be accessed from here.
 A unique feature of this place is that the railway station is located at Jharkhand state (name of the place- Mihijam, district: Jamtara) whereas the railway township is in West Bengal.

 Chittaranjan also has more than 50 bus services that includes government run and private run buses.
 It has a dedicated bus stand at Gate no. 1 where buses arrive and depart to Haldia, Kolkata, Bankura, Mukutmonipur, Burdwan, Kalna, Asansol, Raniganj, Durgapur, Bongaon and elsewhere.

 The nearest Airport Kazi Nazrul Islam Airport is around 61 km from Chittaranjan.